mkobuolys/flutter-design-patterns/assets/markdown/visitor.md

 ### Example

-_VisitorExample_ widget contains the _buildMediaDirectory()_ method which builds the file structure for the example.
+The _VisitorExample_ widget contains the _buildMediaDirectory()_ method which builds the file structure for the example.
 Also, it contains a list of different visitors and provides it to the _FilesVisitorSelection_ widget where the index of a specific visitor is selected by triggering the _setSelectedVisitorIndex()_ method.

 When exporting files' information and providing it in the modal via the _showFilesDialog()_ method, the example widget does not care about the concrete selected visitor as long as it implements the _IVisitor_ interface.
 The selected visitor is just applied to the whole file structure by passing it as a parameter to the _accept()_ method, hence retrieving the formatted files' structure as text and providing it to the opened _FilesDialog_ modal.